pivotal-cf-experimental/docs-utility-scripts/rollback_release/README.md

 All of the `rr` commands prompt you for choices

+`rr prime` - Prime an app you want to release
+To use `rr prime`, you must navigate to the root directory for the app you wish to push.
+For `bookbinder` apps, the app you push is the `final_app` directory, so navigate there for the appropriate product and version.
+Then, run `rr prime` and follow the prompts.

+`rr release` - Release an app
+To release an app, you must have primed the app first.
+Then, run `rr release` and follow along.

+`rr ripcord` - Roll back a product to an older, good app To rollback an app to an older version, run `rr ripcord` and follow the prompts.

 You can also refer to `rr` help display for description about the three sub-commands to `rr`.